ImpowerGames/impower/packages/sparkdown/src/inkjs/README.md

     DEFINE DISESTABLISHMENTARIANISM.
     ```

-` \ ` can also be used to insert a newline in the middle of text.
+`\ ` can be used to insert a newline in the middle of text (NOTE: For these mid-line breaks, the backslash must be followed by at least one space).

 ```
 All the world’s a stage, \ And all the men and women merely players.